TaiziOzAvichay/Banker/README.md

 	"cost":2
 }

-this api check if there is enough  money in server memory if there is money insert bid object to redis and remove money from the server

-the second api is to get the answer of the result of bid
+This api
+tell  the  service  participating  in  the auction
+if  the  campaign  he’s  looking  to  bid  for
+has  enough  money  to  participate  in  an  auction, and  reduce  money  in  case  a  bid  happen.
+This function return Boolean if bid happen or not.

+The second api informa the server if you
+Win or lose the bid and update the server budget.

+This function return Boolean if the bid update or not.

 @PostMapping("/bid/{id}/{status}")